 What we like: Lightweight but with a premium Petzl build.

 What we don’t: More expensive than the Arc’teryx C-Quence above but not as versatile.

 The Sitta initially was intended to be a superlight alpine climbing and mountaineering harness, but quickly was adopted by high-end sport climbers looking for something light and sleek for sending tough climbs.
 Upon first glance, you’ll probably question how such a dramatically light harness can provide ample support and comfort.
 The answer: “Wireframe technology,” a Petzl innovation that uses parallel strands of strong and ultralight Spectra to distribute the load over the waist belt and leg loops.
-Unlike the BD Solution above, the Sitta offers durability and comfort without the weight or bulk of foam padding.
+Unlike the BD Solution below, the Sitta offers durability and comfort without the weight or bulk of foam padding.

 Keep in mind that the Sitta isn’t quite as versatile as some of the other harnesses on this list, with its non-adjustable leg loops and minimalist gear loops.
 That said, for alpine rock and sport climbing, it’s one of the best harnesses money can buy.
-It’s shockingly light at just 9.5 ounces (almost 3.5 ounces less than the C-Quence above), surprisingly comfortable, and features practical details like separated gear loops and a leg-loop height adjuster.
+It’s shockingly light at just 9.5 ounces (3.6 ounces less than the C-Quence above), surprisingly comfortable, and features practical details like separated gear loops and a leg-loop height adjuster.
 On the flip side, the Sitta is very pricey at $200 and not the best choice comfort-wise for hanging belays.
 Within this category, it’s also worth checking out the Black Diamond Vision (7.9 oz.; $175) and the CAMP Alpine Flash below, which is slightly heavier (10.6 oz.) but a considerable savings at just $80.

 See the Petzl Sitta